mintty/wsltty/README.md

 WSLtty installs the following scripts into `%LOCALAPPDATA%\Microsoft\WindowsApps` (and a copy in its application folder `%LOCALAPPDATA%\wsltty`):

-* For each installed WSL distribution, e.g. Ubuntu, command script `Ubuntu.bat` to start in the current folder/directory
+* For each installed WSL distribution, e.g. Ubuntu, a command script like `Ubuntu.bat` to start in the current folder/directory
-* For each installed WSL distribution, e.g. Ubuntu, command script `Ubuntu~.bat` to start in the WSL user home
+* For each installed WSL distribution, e.g. Ubuntu, a command script like `Ubuntu~.bat` to start in the WSL user home
 * `WSL.bat` and `WSL~.bat` to start the default WSL distribution

 Given that `%LOCALAPPDATA%\Microsoft\WindowsApps` is in your PATH,